gub1th/goWeather/README.md

 # goWeather
-An app that conveniently provides news about the weather in any location
+An app that conveniently provides weather news for any location